lucc/nvimpager/nvimpager.md

 ## Configuration variables

-The script exposes a lua table called *nvimpager* to *--cmd*/*-c* options and the *init.vim* file.
+The script exposes a lua table called *nvimpager* to *--cmd*/*-c* options and the init file.
 It can be modified to change some options that are specific to nvimpager.

 The following fields (options) exist: